adallak/adallak.github.io/teaching.md

 ## Classes taught as an Instructor at Texas A&M University
 ### Department of Statistics
 **STAT 211: Principles of Statistics I**.
-(Fall 2018, Spring 2019, Fall 2019) Calculus-based introduction to probability and probability distributions; sampling and descriptive measures; inference and hypothesis testing; analysis of variance; linear regression.
+(Fall 2018, 2019, 2020, Spring 2019, 2020) Calculus-based introduction to probability and
+probability distributions; sampling and descriptive measures; inference and hypothesis testing; analysis of variance; linear regression.

 **STAT 303: Statistical Methods**.
-(Summer 2019) Introduction to descriptive statistics and basic statistical methods, no calculus background is required.
+(Summer 2019, Spring 2021) Introduction to descriptive statistics and basic statistical methods, no calculus background is required.

 ### Department of Agricultural Economics